Meet the Team

 THE WORK OF THE RIVER SCHOOL TODAY

-Application assistance, training courses, books and videos
+Application assistance, training courses, books, videos

 In 1972 the Coast Guard established new requirements for licensing mariners who operate towboats on Western Rivers.
 The new rule introduced a series of examinations which must be successfully completed to qualify for an Operator Uninspected Towing Vessels (OUTV) license.
 Captain Billy Hutto and his wife Betty co-founded The River School to assist them in preparing to meet the academic requirements of the new license.
 From the very beginning, The River School focused on providing individual rivermen with personal support in dealing with regulations, applications, and examinations.